Sal Lopes

 Salvatore Lopes is an American photographer and printer.

-He was a recipient of the 2013 Anchor Award from the University of Hartford's Alumni Association.
+Early life and education

 Lopes received his BA and MA from the University of Hartford in Connecticut.
 After teaching in the Hartford school system and devising a photographic program to promote reading and writing skills, he joined Richard Benson's studio in Newport, Rhode Island, in the 1970s.
 There, exhibitions and edition portfolios were produced from images by Paul Strand and Edward Weston.

 Later, Lopes continued the printing business on his own and specialized in the archival 19th century technique of platinum prints, developing his own style of hand-coated prints.

-Photographic work
+Career

+Photography

-Over a period of five years in the 1980s Lopes created a body of personal work documenting the newly built Vietnam Veterans Memorial in Washington, DC.
-He captured the intense emotions of mourning, healing and loss among its visitors.
-The work culminated in the book, The Wall: Images and Offerings From The Vietnam Veterans Memorial.
-One-man exhibitions followed at the Chrysler Museum, International Center of Photography, the Art Institute of Chicago, the San Francisco Museum of Art and elsewhere.
-This work was also shown on the ABC television news show Nightline in 1986.
+During the 1980s, Lopes created a body of personal work documenting the newly built Vietnam Veterans Memorial in Washington, DC, in which he focused on capturing the intense emotions of mourning, healing and loss among its visitors.
+Lopes’ work spanned over five years and ultimately culminated in his book, The Wall: Images and Offerings From The Vietnam Veterans Memorial and was displayed at the Chrysler Museum, International Center of Photography, the Art Institute of Chicago, and the San Francisco Museum of Art.
+Additionally, Lopes’ work was shown on the ABC television news show Nightline in 1986.

-Lopes’ next project was another memorial, but this time dealing with AIDS.
-He produced a documentary in three sections: First, covering the traveling AIDS quilt in Boston and Washington; second, a volunteer Buddy program through the AIDS Action Committee in Boston which paired volunteer companions with persons with AIDS; and third, documenting the daily life of a childless couple John and Sharon Boyce who adopted five HIV siblings, and of the care and love given to the youngest, Brianna, who received home treatments for AIDS for four years and died shortly before the book, Living with AIDS: A Photographic Journal, was published.
+Lopes’ next project was another memorial, this time dealing with AIDS.
+He produced a documentary, focusing on three events: the AIDS quilt in Boston and Washington; the Buddy program of the AIDS Action Committee, which paired volunteer companions with those diagnosed with AIDS; the daily life of an adoptive family, where five siblings received home treatments for AIDS over the span of four years.
 There was a subsequent series of traveling exhibitions.

-More recently, he has resumed his work in street photography, which dates back to the late 1970s.
-He also continues the abstract work: Images of Water, which are no longer in the documentary vein.
-Some are printed in platinum, although he has also experimented with digital imaging and color printing.
+More recently, he has resumed his work in street photography.
+He also continues his abstract work titled Images of Water.
+Some works are printed in platinum, although Lopes has also experimented with digital imaging and color printing.
 Other projects include: surrealistic macro images, Newport Jazz, Images of Horses, Macro Images, and Tree Forms.
 His photographs are found in permanent museum collections.

-Lopes has had experience as a workshop instructor, teaching at the Maine Photographic Workshops, Savannah Photographic Workshops, in Turin, Italy, in California with Cole Weston, and at his studios in Newport and Boston.
+Lopes has had experience as a workshop instructor, teaching at the Maine Photographic Workshops and Savannah Photographic Workshops, as well as in Turin, California (along with Cole Weston), and at his studios in Newport and Boston.